-Egypt:
+Egypt: Developing convergence between broadcasting and mobile services

-Egypt:
+Egypt: Pushing forward the transition from analogue to digital terrestrial broadcasting

 Making efforts towards developing the content industry to meet the diversity in cultural and religious aspects, and be in accordance with the WSIS target to assure on the multilingualism aspect.

-ISOC: Making efforts towards developing the content industry to meet the diversity in cultural and religious aspects, and be in accordance with the WSIS target to assure on the multilingualism aspect.
+ISOC: Encouraging efforts towards developing local and diverse content, and further meet the WSIS target to promote multilingualism.

 Social Networking and Freedom of Expression are vital for WSIS beyond 2015 to guarantee adopting the policies and strategies for access and openness for the different actors to be engaged in those tools.

-Social Networking and
+UK: Freedom of Expression and Association are vital for WSIS beyond 2015 to guarantee adopting the policies and strategies for access and openness for the different actors to be engaged in those tools.

 Egypt: To be moved under either human rights or internet

-GPD: Social Networking and Freedom of Expression are vital for WSIS beyond 2015 to guarantee adopting the policies and strategies for access and openness for the different actors to be engaged in those tools.
+GPD: Social Networking and Freedom of Expression are vital for WSIS beyond 2015 or its equivalent framework to guarantee adopting the policies and strategies for access and openness for the different actors to be engaged in those tools.

 Iran: Note: We have concern and comment in this matter which provide later.

-Russia: Social Networking and Freedom of Expression are vital for WSIS beyond 2015 to guarantee adopting the policies and strategies for access and openness for the different actors to be engaged in those tools.
+Russia: Social Networking and Freedom of Expression are important to guarantee adopting the policies and strategies for access and openness for the different actors to be engaged in those tools.

 Promoting the use of ICT for Democracy